-Adidas Padel has logically set up another Adipower but this time focused on the attack.
-The materials are similar to Adipower Control with a core EVA rubber, 100% carbon frame and sieve.
+Adidas Padel logically set up another Adipower but this time focused on attack.
+The materials are similar to the Adipower Control with an EVA rubber at the core, a 100% carbon frame as at the screen.

-You have noticed, the big difference is its shape.
-Unlike the round shape of the Control, the Adipower Attack is shaped "diamond".
+You noticed, the big difference is its shape.
+Unlike the round shape of the Control, the Adipower Attack is “diamond” shaped.

-The diamond shape makes the sweet spot non-homogeneous on the whole sieve which is logical because it has moved to the racket head.
+The diamond shape makes the sweet spot non-homogeneous over the entire sieve which is quite logical since it has moved towards the racquet head.